If you have never had vegan wild rice soup, you are in for a real treat!

 Pour the roux and cook the soup for the remaining 30 minutes.
 Once done, stir in the greens and serve!

-As you can see, there are many ways to make and enjoy the vegan wild rice soup!
+As you can see, there are many ways to make and enjoy this vegan wild rice soup recipe!

 How To Store And Reheat The Vegan Wild Rice Soup

-The vegan wild rice soup is perfect for meal prep and stores and freezes wonderfully!
+The dairy-free wild rice soup is perfect for meal prep and stores and freezes wonderfully!

 However, the wild rice does absorb the liquid so it becomes more of a rice dish than a soup!